jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 1. An optional seed.
 This is always set for the Helper, who uses it to derive its FLP proof share.
 This is set for the Leader of the circuit uses joint randomness.

+1. The peer's FLP joint randomness seed, used to derive joint randomness for the FLP's validity circuit.
+This is set for both the Leader and Helper only if joint randomness is required (i.e., `flp.JOINT_RAND_LEN > 0`).

 The behavior of the sharding algorithm depends on whether the circuit requires joint randomness: